rudraxix/rudraxix/README.md

 ### Hi there

-I am Rudra Shrivastava from India.
-Computer Science undergraduate specializing in Game Development and AI/ML.
+I am Rudra Shrivastava from India and I'm a Computer Science undergraduate specializing in Game Development, AI/ML and Simulation Systems.

 ---